You know that voice.

 2.)
 Great way to show perspective (POV)

 Having your character monologue is a great way to show their point of view or POV.
-It’s literally what there thinking.
+It’s literally what they’re thinking.
 You can show how situations make them feel on the inside.
 Which is relatable to most people.

 When Should You Use The Interior Monologue?